-The assessment of a Trainee's performance by the Supervisor is fundamental to their continuing satisfactory progression through the SET program.
+- i.
+The assessment of a Trainee's performance by the Supervisor is fundamental to their continuing satisfactory progression through the SET programme. - ii.
 Supervisors will formally review Trainee performance at the middle and at the end of each surgical rotation.
 Additional review meetings will be required when Trainees return from an interruption to training, or when a Learning Action Plan or Performance Management Plan is activated.
-Prior to the mid and end rotation PPA meeting the views of consultants on the unit will be sought by the Supervisor.

-Formal performance review meetings are arranged by the Trainee two weeks prior to the middle, and end of each rotation, and must take place before the end of the rotation.

-The Trainee must take a summary report of their surgical logbook, a PPA form and evidence of completed PSEN modules to the meeting where they will be discussed and the PPA form completed.
+Prior to the mid-rotation and end of rotation PPA meeting the views of consultants on the unit will be sought by the Supervisor. - iii.
+Formal PPA meetings are arranged by the Trainee two weeks before the middle and end of each rotation, and must take place before the end of the rotation. - iv.
+The Trainee must take a summary report of their surgical logbook, a PPA form and evidence of completed EdNet modules to the meeting for discussion, and the PPA form completed. - v.
 Trainees must keep a copy of the logbook summary and completed PPA form for their training records and are responsible for forwarding a copy of the first two pages of the completed PPA form to the NZAPS Training Manager no later than two weeks after the end of rotation or by the communicated date.
-An email of a scanned copy is acceptable.
+An email of a scanned copy is acceptable. - vi.
 Where unsatisfactory performance is identified during the term, refer to Section 4.6.1.